 1. Glenthorne National Park – Ityamaiitpinna Yarta

-Stroll Adelaide’s newest National Park, officially opened to the public in August 2020.
-Located on Kaurna Country in Adelaide’s southern suburbs, families can now discover the Glenthorne hub and be part of history-in-the-making as the Park develops and grows.
+Stroll Adelaide’s newest National Park, officially opened in August 2020.
+Located on Kaurna yarta (Country) in Adelaide’s southern suburbs, families can now discover the Glenthorne hub and be part of history-in-the-making as the Park develops and grows.

 Distance from Adelaide: 16km south of Adelaide